rand00/linux-everyday-scripts/README.md

 Scripts for everyday use when working in a primarily terminal environment.

+* `fegrep`: Search for files with a specific extension, within a directory hierarchy, whos content matches a regular expression.
 * `pok` : Cmd-line PDF-file/-directory opener.
 * `battw` : Cmd-line based battery-and-time-watching simple mode-line - beeps when battery level is critical.
 * `cdot` : Copy current working directory path to the *X-servers primary selection*.